beginer-sourse/afterSetUpBackend/setUpBackend/notes.md

 Generate a salt → A random string mixed into the password before hashing.
 Hash with cost factor → Repeats the hashing process many times (2^costFactor rounds).
 Store salt + hash together → bcrypt output contains both the salt and the hash in one string.

+//  JWT (JSON Web Token)  Base64URL encoding

+Authentication (main purpose)
+  When a user logs in, we give them a token.
+  They send this token with every request to prove their identity.
+Stateless (no need to store session in server memory) The server doesn’t store who’s logged in — the token itself carries that info.
+Secure (if secret key is safe)
+  Tokens can be signed so they can’t be tampered with.

+It's a string that contains:
+Header (type & algo)
+Payload (user data)
+Signature (for verification) a hash created using your secret key

+Why we need refresh tokens

+  Access tokens (JWTs) usually expire quickly (e.g., 15 min – 1 hr) for security.
+  If the token expires, the user would have to log in again — annoying.
+  Refresh tokens are valid for a much longer time (e.g., days, weeks, months).
+  They let the user request a new access token without re-entering username & password.

+//                              Postman
+In body of Postman in form section we use files but not in x-www-form-urlencoded.